 Many sunscreens offer the same common active ingredients, including benzophenones, retinyl palmitate, zinc oxide, and titanium dioxide.
 Once again, not all of these active ingredients are equal.
 In fact, some experts believe that certain active ingredients can cause more harm than good.

-As our Allergies Expert points out, certain active ingredients, including benzophenones, can cause allergic reactions for some travelers.
-One of the most common reactions is contact dermatitis: an irritating rash caused from an benzophenone making contact with the skin.
+Certain active ingredients, including benzophenones, can cause allergic reactions for some travelers.
+One of the most common reactions is contact dermatitis: an irritating rash caused by a benzophenone making contact with the skin.

 One of the latest products to hit the marketplace, aerosol sunscreens offer travelers convenience in applying their sunscreen.
-However, aerosol-based products may not be the best method for overall sun protection.
+But aerosol-based products may not be the best method for overall sun protection.

 Furthermore, Transportation Security Administration policy prohibits aerosols in luggage on American commercial aircraft.
 However, TSA policy also clearly states that personal care aerosols (like sunscreen) can be carried on in a 3-1-1 bag, As a result of the conflict, a can of spray sunscreen may get confiscated prior to your final destination at the discretion of the agents.